 What are the Legal Rights of Children?

-Children also have some constitutional rights.
-Specifically, they have the a right to equal protection, which means that every child is entitled to the same treatment at the hands of authority regardless of race, gender, disability, or religion.
+Minors also have rights under the U.S. Constitution.
+Specifically, they have the right to equal protection, which means that every child is entitled to the same treatment at the hands of authority regardless of race, gender, disability, or religion.
 Children are also entitled to due process, which includes notice and a hearing, before any of their basic rights are taken away by the government.

 Children with disabilities also have rights under the federal Disabilities Education Act.
 The Disabilities Education Act provides children in need of special education with special accommodations to ensure they receive the same education as their peers.

 Rights That Children Can Obtain as They Grow

 Some of the legal rights of children are acquired as children grow, depending on their age and level of maturity.
 For example, children have a limited right to free speech.
 In many instances, children are encouraged to form opinions and freely speak their mind.
 However, schools may limit the child's speech if they feel it could harm other students.
 This rule can have strikingly different applications for student bodies of different ages.
 For example, a student painting featuring nudity might be inappropriate in middle school, but cutting edge art in high school.